Costa Rica in the OTI Festival 1997

 Costa Rica was represented at the OTI Festival 1997 with the song "La hora cero", written by Mario Campos Sandoval, and performed by Erick León.
-The Costa Rican participating broadcaster, Representaciones Televisivas (Repretel), selected its entry through a national final.
+The Costa Rican participating broadcaster, Representaciones Televisivas (Repretel), selected its entry through a televised national final.
 The song, qualified from the semi-final, was performed in position 8 in the final, placing second.

 National stage

 Representaciones Televisivas (Repretel) held a national final to select its entry for the 26th edition of the OTI Festival.

 Competing entries

 The broadcaster opened a song application period between 1 and 31 July 1997.
-Of the 173 songs received, ten were selected on 5 August for the televised final.
+Of the 173 songs received, ten were shortlisted on 5 August for the televised final.
 The selection committee was composed of Álvaro Esquivel, Sandra Solano, Mario Jinesta, Luis Cárdenas, Ronald Hidalgo, Alexis Gamboa, Orlando Bertarini, and Juan Carlos Mena.
+The song "Preciso de tu amor", written and performed by Geovani Barrantes, ultimately did not participate in the final, reducing the number of entries to nine.